-Accurate, robust measurement of true volumetric flow is necessary for many critical areas of minerals processing.
-These areas include mass balancing, metallurgical accounting, and process monitoring and control.
-Obtaining a true flow measurement has proven to be a challenging endeavour for metallurgists and process control engineers using traditional flowmeter technologies such as electromagnetic, differential pressure and ultrasonic based technologies because of the many process influences on the measurement technique.
-These influences include pipe wall scale buildup, the presence or absence of magnetic ore or ferrosilicon, changing process fluid properties, and the changing levels of entrained air bubbles.
-In most cases, it is now possible to perform accurate flow measurements in the presence of these influences through the use of the latest generation of flow measurement technology which is based on arrays of sensors.
+These adverse influences include pipe wall scale build-up, the presence or absence of magnetic ore or ferrosilicon, changing process fluid properties, and changing levels of entrained air bubbles.
+In most cases, it is now possible to perform accurate flow measurements in the presence of these influences through the use of the latest generation of flow measurement technology, which is based on arrays of sensors.
 This non-invasive technology provides an accurate flow measurement of practically any fluid within any type of pipe without making contact with the fluid, thus leading to unprecedented reliability.

 In addition, density meters are commonly used to help determine the solids content in a slurry stream, but are confounded by the entrained air in the slurry.
-A secondary measurement that can be provided by this array-based technology is a measurement of the amount of air entrained in the form of bubbles that is contained within the slurry or liquid flow.
+A secondary measurement that can be provided by this array-based technology is a measurement of the amount of air entrained in the form of bubbles within the slurry or liquid flow.
 This entrained air measurement is combined with the output of a nuclear density gauge to provide the true density and hence mass content.
-There are many applications within minerals processing plant whereby process control strategies may be improved and operational costs may be reduced by applying this technology.
+There are many applications in minerals processing plants whereby process control strategies may be improved and operational costs reduced by applying this technology.

-2. Principle of Operation
+Principle of operation

-In essence this measurement principle is based on the use of an array of sensors and passive SONAR processing algorithms to detect, track, and measure the velocity of any disturbance moving in the axial direction of the pipe.
-These disturbances can be grouped into three major categories: disturbances conveyed by the flow, acoustic waves in the fluid, and vibrations transmitted via the pipe walls.
-Each of the three classes of disturbances travel within distinct and separate groups of velocities.
-For example, the flow will convey turbulent eddies, density variations, or other fluid characteristics at the rate of the fluid flow which for liquid based flows rarely exceed 9 m/s.
-Acoustic waves in the fluid will typically have a minimum velocity of 80 m/s and a maximum velocity of 1500 m/s.
-The third group, pipe vibrations, travels at velocities that are several times greater than the acoustic waves.
-Thus by using the differences in velocities, with a gap of velocities between classes of disturbances, the distinct classes can be clearly separated and their velocities can be accurately measured.
+The measurement principle is based on the use of an ultra-sensitive array of sensors coupled with advanced processing algorithms (previously used in SONAR measurement ) to detect, track, and calculate the velocity of any disturbance moving in the axial direction of the pipe.
+These disturbances are grouped into three major categories:

+- Disturbances conveyed by the flow, i.e. turbulent eddies, density variations, or other fluid characteristics moving at the rate of the fluid flow inside the pipeline, which for liquid based flows rarely exceed 9 m/s - Acoustic waves in the fluid, generated by pumps etc., which will typically have a minimum velocity of 80 m/s and a maximum velocity of 1 500 m/s - Vibrations transmitted along the pipe walls, which have been found to travel at velocities several times greater than that of the acoustic waves.

-2.1 Passive Array Hardware
+Thus by using the differences in these disturbances and their respective velocities and selecting only the areas of interest, a clear distinction is made between each category and its particular measurement.

+Passive array hardware

 In a commercial embodiment of this measurement principle, a flexible band of passive sensors is wrapped around and tightened onto the pipe.
-This is a dry fit that does not require any gels or couplants since no ultrasonic waves are used.
+This is a dry fit that does not require any gels or couplant since no ultrasonic waves are used.
 The sensor band is always 50 cm long in the axial direction of the pipe and equal to the circumference of the pipe in the orthogonal dimension.
 The typical installation procedure and hardware embodiment is outlined in Figure 1.
-First the pipe is wiped down and any high points are sanded or filed away.
+First, the pipe is wiped down and any high points are sanded or filed away.
 Second, the flexible sensor band is wrapped around the pipe and a series of captive screws on the sensor band are used to tighten the band onto the pipe.
-Each screw uses a stack of spring washers to allow for pipe expansion and contraction, as well as ensure a set clamping force without requiring torque wrenches or screwdrivers.
-Third, a protective cover with signal conditioning and diagnostics electronics is installed over the sensor band, and the sensor band is connected to the electronics in the cover.
-Fourth, the cable from the sensor head to the transmitter is installed and wired to the transmitter.
-Fifth, the easy to use front panel menu on the transmitter is used to configure the transmitter.
+Each screw uses a stack of spring washers to allow for pipe expansion and contraction, as well as ensuring a set clamping force without requiring torque wrenches or screwdrivers.
+Third, a protective cover with signal conditioning and diagnostics electronics is installed over the sensor band, and the sensor band is connected to the transmitter.
+Fifth, the easy-to-use front panel menu on the transmitter is used to configure the transmitter.